When it comes to your backlinks, there’s no room for indecision.

 So, naturally, you always want a larger ratio of higher quality links to lower quality links.

 Here’s the quickest way to find low-quality links using the Free Backlink Checker:

 3. This will suffice for now.
-Add some more higher quality links to your backlink portfolio first, and then consider removing links with an AC Rank of one.
+Add some more higher quality links to your backlink portfolio first, and then consider removing links with TF and CF of below 10.